Monday 15 July 1940

 |Hurricane Mk I of 17 Squadron, which crashed at RAF Debden on 15 July 1940.|

-British 1199 ton freighter Bellerock hits a mine and sinks in the Bristol Channel.
-There are 17 crew that perish.
+British 1199-ton freighter Bellerock hits a mine and sinks in the Bristol Channel.
+There are 17 crewmen that perish.

-The Luftwaffe, apparently a Focke Wulf Fw 200 Condor, attacks and sinks 1282 Panamanian freighter Fossoula about 240 nautical miles northwest of Cape Finisterre, Spain.
+The Luftwaffe, apparently a Focke Wulf Fw 200 Condor, attacks and sinks 1282-ton Panamanian freighter Fossoula about 240 nautical miles northwest of Cape Finisterre, Spain.
 There are 32 survivors and 4 perish.

-The Luftwaffe catches 2855 ton British freighter Heworth about 10 miles south of Aldeburgh Light Vessel.
-The Heworth later sinks while under tow.
-There are 4 crew who perish.
+The Luftwaffe catches 2855-ton British freighter Heworth about 10 miles south of Aldeburgh Light Vessel.
+The Heworth later sinks while in tow.
+Four crew perish.

 Minesweeper HMS Burlington is damaged by a mine at Aultbrea.